rsnodgrass/pyxantech/README.md

-# Python interface for Monoprice, Xantech, and Dayton Audio amplifiers
+# Python RS232 API for Monoprice/Xantech/Dayton Audio multi-zone amps

 This was originally created for use with [Home-Assistant](http://home-assistant.io), but can be used in other contexts as well.
 It supports both the 6-zone Monoprice and 8-zone Xantech amplifiers,